mahtokamal/OS_foundational_concepts/Linux_OS.md

 # 1.7.9.1 What did we learn in this module?

 1. Linux Basics
+   Linux is a fast, reliable, and small open-source operating system.
+It requires few hardware resources to run and is highly customizable.
+It is designed to be used on networks.
+The Linux kernel is distributed by different organizations with different tools and software packages.
+A customized version of Linux that is called Security Onion contains software and tools that are designed for use in network security monitoring by cybersecurity analysts.
+Kali Linux is another customized Linux distribution that has numerous tools that are designed for network security penetration testing.

-2. Working in the Linux Shell
+3. Working in the Linux Shell

+In Linux, the user communicates with the operating system through a GUI or a command-line interface (CLI), or shell.
+If a GUI is running, the shell is accessed through at terminal application such as xterm or gnome terminal.
+Linux commands are programs that perform a specific task.
+The man command, followed by a specific command, provides documentation for that command.
+It is important to know at least basic Linux commands, file and directory commands, and commands for working with text files.
+In Linux everything is treated is if it were a file, including the memory, disks, monitor, and directories.

-3. Linux Server and Clients
+5. Linux Server and Clients
-4. Basic Server Administrations
+6. Basic Server Administrations
-5. The Linux File System
+7. The Linux File System
-6. working with Linux GUI
+8. working with Linux GUI
-7. Working on a Linux Host
+9. Working on a Linux Host